 bitrise.yml configuration file which you can modify in bitrise.io’s

 graphical Workflow Editor UI,

 or in a yaml editor directly.

 On the graphical UI of the Workflow editor, you are able to add, remove, and reorder the build steps.
 Steps represent a block of script execution with predefined input and output variables.
-Steps can be written in various languages, like bash, Go, Ruby, Swift, etc. Read more about how the CLI, workflows and steps work in the Bitrise CLI and bitrise.yml section.
+Steps can be written in various languages, like bash, Go, Ruby, Swift, and more.

 When a build is running, these scripts will be downloaded and executed in the order you’ve defined in your workflow, with the input parameters you set.
 They will produce the predefined outputs set as environment variables.